Blaise Vespe: College career

 Vespe, a 6 ft 7 in freshman forward, played a season-high 18 minutes December 10, 2022, scoring 8 points, six of which came in the first half against the Mercer Bears.

+After playing two seasons with Florida Gulf Coast, Vespe did not play in the 2024-25 season because of injury.
+After the season, Vespe transferred to Nova Southeastern University.